Skip to main content

 Steroid Hormones as Transcriptional Regulators of Neurotransmitter Systems

-The influence of on the brain extends to the level of gene expression.
+The influence of sex hormones on the brain extends to the level of gene expression.
 Testosterone, estrogen, and progesterone act as powerful transcriptional regulators, binding to intracellular receptors that then travel to the cell nucleus to switch genes on or off.
 This genomic action has profound implications for the long-term structure and function of neurotransmitter systems.

 Testosterone, for example, influences the expression of tyrosine hydroxylase, the rate-limiting enzyme in the synthesis of dopamine.
 By upregulating this enzyme, testosterone directly increases the brain’s capacity to produce dopamine.
 It also appears to modulate the density and sensitivity of dopamine receptors.